-Acupuncture and Chinese Herbal Medicine appear to be vasodilating the major longitudinal blood vessels of the body, thereby providing more oxygen and nutrients to the malnourished muscle groups.
+Acupuncture and Chinese Herbal Medicine can help by vasodilating the major longitudinal blood vessels of the body, thereby providing more oxygen and nutrients to the malnourished muscle groups.
 The result is a dramatic reduction of pain over a short period of time.

 Treating Infertility with Acupuncture

-Chinese medical theory states that Acupuncture can increase blood flow to thereproductive organs, which dramatically improves a woman’s response to the hormonal therapy.
-Acupuncture has been shown to regulate hormone levels by moderating the release of beta-endorphin levels in the brain, which improves the release of gonadatrophin-releasing hormone by the hypothalamus, follicle-stimulating hormone from the pituitary gland, and estrogen and progesterone levels from the ovary.
-Acupuncture has been speculated to moderate cyclooxygenase and prostaglandin levels in the uterus,reducing uterine motility to improve implantation rates.
+Chinese medical theory states that Acupuncture can increase blood flow to the reproductive organs, which dramatically improves a woman’s response to the hormonal therapy.
+Acupuncture has been shown to regulate hormone levels by moderating the release of beta-endorphin levels in the brain, which improves the release of gonadatrophin-releasing hormones by the hypothalamus, follicle-stimulating hormones from the pituitary gland, and estrogen and progesterone levels from the ovaries.
+Acupuncture has also been speculated to moderate cyclooxygenase and prostaglandin levels in the uterus, reducing uterine motility to improve implantation rates.

 Chinese medicine has been treating menopause for at least 2,000 years.
 The patient can expect the main symptoms of night sweats and hot flashes to be gone fairly quickly.
-The emotional upset that can go with menopause is treated very effectively with Chinese Herbal Medicine.
-In short, women suffering from menopause can expect an improvement in their symptoms using TCM.
+The emotional upset that can come with menopause is treated very effectively with Chinese Herbal Medicine.
+In short, women suffering from menopause can expect an improvement in their symptoms by using traditional Chinese Medicine.

 Menstrual Cramps, Excessive Bleeding, and Amenorrhea